jrkt/gostruct/README.md

     go run build.go -table User -database main -host localhost

-A package with a struct and a method to read by the primary key will be created in the $GOPATH/src/models/ directory.
+A package with a struct and a method to read by the primary key as well as a method to handle updating the record will be created in the $GOPATH/src/models/{table} directory.
 It will also build packages for any other tables that have foreign keys of the table give.
+In addition, it will generate a connection package to share a connection between all your models to prevent multiple open database connections.

 # implementation